Grapheme: Conceptualization

 There are two main opposing grapheme concepts.

 In the so-called referential conception, graphemes are interpreted as the smallest units of writing that correspond with sounds (more accurately phonemes).
 In this concept, the sh in the written English word shake would be a grapheme because it represents the phoneme /ʃ/.
 This referential concept is linked to the dependency hypothesis that claims that writing merely depicts speech.

 By contrast, the analogical concept defines graphemes analogously to phonemes, i.e. via written minimal pairs such as shake vs. snake.
 In this example, h and n are graphemes because they distinguish two words.
 This analogical concept is associated with the autonomy hypothesis which holds that writing is a system in its own right and should be studied independently from speech.
 Both concepts have weaknesses.

-Some models adhere to both concepts simultaneously by including two individual units, which are given names such as graphemic grapheme for the grapheme according to the analogical conception (h in shake), and phonological-fit grapheme for the grapheme according to the referential concept (sh in shake).
+Some models adhere to both concepts simultaneously by including two individual units, which are given names such as phonological-fit grapheme for the grapheme according to the referential concept (sh in shake), and graphemic grapheme for the grapheme according to the analogical conception (h in shake).

-In newer concepts, in which the grapheme is interpreted semiotically as a dyadic linguistic sign, it is defined as a minimal unit of writing that is both lexically distinctive and corresponds with a linguistic unit (phoneme, syllable, or morpheme).
+In newer concepts, in which the grapheme is interpreted semiotically as a dyadic linguistic sign, it is defined as a minimal unit of writing that is both lexically distinctive and correspondent to a linguistic unit (phoneme, syllable, or morpheme).